-2 Each nomination paper for party and independent candidates shall be submitted before four o'clock (4:00) p.m. on the sixtieth (60th) day before the primary general election to the local board 3 4 of the city or town where the signers appear to be voters or, in the case of special elections, on the 5 twenty-eighth (28th) day before the primary general election.
-Nomination papers for independent presidential candidates and presidential candidates of political parties, other than those defined in 6 7 § 17-1-2(9), shall be filed not later than sixty (60) days prior to the general election.
-Each local 8 board shall immediately proceed to check signatures on each nomination paper filed with it against 9 the voting list as last canvassed or published according to law.
-The local boards shall certify a 10 sufficient number of names appearing on the nomination papers that are in conformity with the 11 requirements of § 17-14-8 to qualify the candidate for a position on the ballot, and after considering 12 any challenge under this section and, if necessary, certifying any additional valid names, shall 13 immediately file nomination papers for statewide office, general assembly, and state and district 14 committee candidates with the secretary of state; provided, that nomination papers for local 15 candidates shall be retained by the local board.
-If any candidate or the chairperson of any party 16 committee questions the validity or authenticity of any signature on the nomination paper, the local 17 board shall immediately and summarily decide the question, and for this purpose, shall have the 18 same powers as are conferred upon the board by the provisions of § 17-14-14.
-If any challenged 19 signature is found to be invalid, for any reason in law, or forged, then the signature shall not be 20 counted.
+12 Each nomination paper for party and independent candidates shall be submitted before four 13 o'clock (4:00) p.m. on the sixtieth (60th) day before the primary general election to the local board 14 of the city or town where the signers appear to be voters or, in the case of special elections for state 15 and local office, on the twenty-eighth (28th) day before the primary general election, or in the case 16 of special elections for federal office, on the fifty-third (53rd) day before the primary.
+Nomination 17 papers for independent presidential candidates and presidential candidates of political parties, other 18 than those defined in § 17-1-2(9), shall be filed not later than sixty (60) days prior to the general 19 election.
+Each local board shall immediately proceed to check signatures on each nomination paper 20 filed with it against the voting list as last canvassed or published according to law.
+The local boards 21 shall certify a sufficient number of names appearing on the nomination papers that are in conformity 22 with the requirements of § 17-14-8 to qualify the candidate for a position on the ballot, and after considering any challenge under this section and, if necessary, certifying any additional valid 23 24 names, shall immediately file nomination papers for statewide office, general assembly, and state 25 and district committee candidates with the secretary of state; provided, that nomination papers for 26 local candidates shall be retained by the local board.
+If any candidate or the chairperson of any 27 party committee questions the validity or authenticity of any signature on the nomination paper, 28 the local board shall immediately and summarily decide the question, and for this purpose, shall 29 have the same powers as are conferred upon the board by the provisions of § 17-14-14.
+If any 30 challenged signature is found to be invalid, for any reason in law, or forged, then the signature shall 31 not be counted.